prettydiff/share-file-systems/documentation/library_list.md

    - **[../lib/browser/message.ts](../lib/browser/message.ts)**                                                     - A library for executing the text messaging application.
    - **[../lib/browser/modal.ts](../lib/browser/modal.ts)**                                                         - A collection of utilities for generating and manipulating modals/windows in the browser.
    - **[../lib/browser/network.ts](../lib/browser/network.ts)**                                                     - The methods that execute data requests to the local terminal instance of the application.
-   - **[../lib/browser/remote.ts](../lib/browser/remote.ts)**                                                       - A collection of instructions to allow event execute from outside the browser, like a remote control.
+   - **[../lib/browser/remote.ts](../lib/browser/remote.ts)**                                                       - A collection of instructions to allow event execution from outside the browser, like a remote control.
    - **[../lib/browser/settings.ts](../lib/browser/settings.ts)**                                                   - A collection of utilities and event handlers associated with processing the application state and system settings.
    - **[../lib/browser/share.ts](../lib/browser/share.ts)**                                                         - The utilities that manage and coordinate changes to user share data.
    - **[../lib/browser/util.ts](../lib/browser/util.ts)**                                                           - Miscellaneous tools for the browser environment.